Seizures of Cash at the Airport

 We can take your case on a contingency basis.
 That way, you do not have to pay us attorney fees or costs unless we recover the money or other property.

 We are often contacted by attorneys outside of Florida who want us to co-counsel with them on a forfeiture case.
-Call us if you are an attorney and want to discuss the best way to fight the seizure.
+Call us if you are an attorney and want to discuss how to fight the seizure.

 If federal agents took your money, contact an attorney who can file an immediate demand for court action and “early judicial intervention.”